A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Abstract

 \section{Abstract}

-{ This paper investigates the problem of task assignment and trajectory generation for the installation of bird diverters with a fleet of multirotors leveraging on~\ac{STL} specifications.
-We extend our previous motion planner to compute feasible and constrained trajectories, taking into account payload capacity limitations and recharging constraints.
-The proposed planner ensures the continuity of the operation, while guaranteeing compliance with safety requirements and mission fulfillment.
-Additionally, an event-based replanning strategy is proposed to react to unforeseen failures.
-An energy minimization term is also considered to implicitly save multirotor flight time during installation operations.
-Numerical simulations in MATLAB, Gazebo, and field experiments demonstrate the performance of the approach and its validity in mock-up scenarios. }
+{ This paper addresses the problem of task assignment and trajectory generation for installing bird diverters using a fleet of multi-rotors.
+The proposed solution extend our previous motion planner to compute feasible and constrained trajectories, considering payload capacity limitations and recharging constraints.~\ac{STL} specifications are employed to encode the mission objectives and temporal requirements.
+Additionally, an event-based replanning strategy is introduced to handle unforeseen failures.
+An energy minimization term is also employed to implicitly save multi-rotor flight time during installation operations.
+The effectiveness and validity of the approach are demonstrated through simulations in MATLAB and Gazebo, as well as field experiments carried out in a mock-up scenario. }